Closing the Skills Gap on Both Sides

 Both you and your reverse mentoring partner must be open to learning from one another.
 So, remain respectful, and listen actively without any preconceived ideas.

 Don't get frustrated if your partner doesn't understand the skills you're trying to share.
-Instead, communicate with tact, and give encouraging feedback that does not belittle his knowledge.
-Use constructive feedback to help him understand your perspective.
+Instead, communicate with tact, and give encouraging feedback that doesn’t belittle their knowledge.
+Use constructive feedback to help them understand your perspective.

 5. Measure Your Progress